Terms A-E #

-A cluster provides the resources to run queries against numerous data sources.
-Clusters define the number of workers, the configuration for the JVM runtime, configured data sources, and others aspects.
+Provides the resources to run queries against numerous data sources.
 For more information, see cluster basics.

-Transforms the underlying data into the SEP concepts of schemas, tables, columns, rows, and data types.
-A connector is specific to the data source it supports, and are named as properties in catalogs.
+Translates data from a data source into Starburst Galaxy or SEP schemas, tables, columns, rows, and data types.
+A connector is specific to a data source and is used in catalogs to define the data source type.
+For more information, see Data sources and catalogs.